 The recruitment process gives you the opportunity to demonstrate your eligibility for the City Year programme.
 You will be required to complete an application form, and if your application is successful you’ll be invited to an interview.
-If you are successful at interview you will be offered a conditional offer on the basis that you pass an academic assessment, which involves a basic literacy and numeracy test.
-Please read our top tips for applying guide to give yourself the best possible chance.
+If you are successful at interview you will progress to the final assessment, which involves a basic literacy and numeracy test.
+Please read our top tips for applying guide to give yourself the best possible chance. they are now stage.

 Yes, but not for the same year.
 You will be eligible to apply for the following year.

 We welcome applications from candidates with disabilities.
 We will make reasonable adjustments to accommodate your needs in the assessment process.
 If you are successful and are offered a place on the programme, we will discuss with you the reasonable adjustments that need to be made throughout the programme.